arktypeio/arktype/CONTRIBUTING.md

 # Contributing

-Thank you so much for making it this far ❤️ If you're intersted in contributing to one of the packages in the Redo repository, we want to make sure we do everything we can to make that process as straightforward and fruitful as possible.
+Thank you so much for making it this far ❤️ If you're intersted in contributing to one of the packages in the ArkType repository, we want to make sure we do everything we can to make that process as straightforward and fruitful as possible.

 We've put together this guide to cover some of that, but please don't hesitate to comment on any of GitHub issues, create your own, or reach out to me directly at david@arktype.io 😻

 ## Code of Conduct

-Redo has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
+ArkType has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
 Please read [the full text](/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Your first Pull Request